pongpisit/cloudflare-workers-workshop/docs/02-hello-world.md

 ---

-## Part D: Add Multiple Pages to Your Worker
+## Part C: Add Multiple Pages to Your Worker

 Let's make your Worker respond differently based on the URL.